 The Blue & Gold Dinner is an annual event for the whole family to celebrate Cub scouting and is normally attended by 150-200 people.
-It is organized by the Bear dens and consists of:
+See the calendar of activities for date, time and location.
+It is organized by the Bear den(s) and consists of:

 - Generally a canadian buffet / “”Potluck”” salad and dessert organized by your den